AnnaWegmann/annawegmann.github.io/index.md

 **TL;DR: PhD Candidate, Natural Language Processing, Computational Social Science, Language and Society, Language Variation, Facilitating Political Discourse, Looking for Internships!**

 I am a PhD Candidate at the [NLP and Society Lab](https://nlpsoc.github.io/) at [Utrecht University](https://www.uu.nl/en) with [Dong Nguyen](https://dongnguyen.nl/).
 I study social phenomena via natural language processing (NLP) methods using (mostly) social media data.
-Previously, I completed my master's and bachelor's degree at RWTH Aachen University in computer science and mathematics  respectively.
+Previously, I studied computer science and mathematics at RWTH Aachen University.

 ![drawn Anna research](./assets/images/me_blue_research.PNG){: style=" float: middle; height: 150px; " .align-center}

-I am studying language variation (e.g., how people say something as opposed to what they say) and online discussions.
+I am interested in how people talk and how they talk with each other.
+For example, I studied language variation (e.g., how people say something as opposed to what they say) and online discussions.
 Questions I am interested in include: Do people talk in a, to them, specific *style*?
 How does style or phrasing affect a conversation?
 Is it possible to facilitate constructive online discussions? ...

-Discourse topics I am especially interested in are those where the participating parties have conflicting interests.
-This can be topics like climate change, pensions or the corona virus.

 ---